- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30027_self_designed_major.rev.1451946126.png)"/>

 If your department does not have access to the budget transaction reports online, you may request a PDF of your budget.
 Departments with Apple computers are not able to use the online budget application.
 Budget PDFs show actual transactions year to date as compared to the full year’s budget.

-Transfers of funds or expenses
+|Transfers of funds or expenses|

 You may wish to contribute some of your available funds to a worthwhile project in another department or move transactions within your department.
-These transfers can be accomplished by notifying Joyce or Doris in writing (email is fine).
+These transfers can be accomplished by notifying Joyce or Jessica in writing (email is fine).
 You must supply the dollar amount, both account numbers, purpose of the transfer, your name and signature (if in writing) and date.
 Please note: the transfer request must originate from the person receiving the charge.

 Preparation of new budgets

-Department heads are sent requests in winter, due back to the President’s Staff member in March and ultimately to the Business Office.
+Department heads are sent requests in winter, due back to the President’s staff member in March and ultimately to the business office.
 The request package will include forms for student wages, computer equipment and software, personnel additions or promotions, and non-compensation expense accounts.

-Approval of new budgets
+|Approval of new budgets|

 The President works with both College Council and the Board of Trustees to prepare an acceptable operating budget.
 The preliminary budget approval is voted by the Trustees at the May meeting.
 Departments will be notified after that meeting.
 The final budget is approved by the Trustees in the fall, after registration information is available.

-Students interested in the budget cycle for Student Government should contact Student Government Executive Board; although the Business Office is the steward of Student Government funds and can provide reports, the remaining portion of this section on budget cycle pertains to the College’s operating budget.
+Students interested in the budget cycle for Student Government should contact Student Government Executive Board; although the business office is the steward of Student Government funds and can provide reports, the remaining portion of this section on budget cycle pertains to the College’s operating budget.